bioimage-io/bioimageio-chatbot/README.md

 For more information, please visit the [contribution guidelines](docs/CONTRIBUTING.md).

-If you are a tool developer or a database maintainer related to bioimage analysis, you can join us as a community partner.
+If you are a tool developer or a database maintainer related to bioimaging, you can join us as a community partner.
 Please get in touch with us via [Github issues](https://github.com/bioimage-io/bioimageio-chatbot/issues).

 ## Contact Us